 According to the book, exercising and tracking what you eat are two of the eight ‘Keystone Habits’.
 Keystone Habits are those habits that are more important than other habits.
 This is because these habits can cause a chain reaction of other good habits, which will ultimately lead to your success.

 If you exercise regularly, you will find that you also eat better, drink less, go to bed early, and increase productivity.
 Improving one keystone habit can help improve multiple things at the same time.

-When you are new to fitness, you need a lot of motivation to go to the gym and eat healthy.
-Over time, if you make it a habit, it gets so engrained in you that it doesn’t take much motivation to workout at all.
-In fact, you may find that it takes you willpower not to workout and eat healthy.
+When you are new to fitness, you need a lot of motivation to go to the gym and eat healthily.
+Over time, if you make it a habit, it gets so ingrained in you that it doesn’t take much motivation to workout at all.
+In fact, you may find that it takes you willpower, not to workout and eat healthily.

 5. Fitness Teaches You To Have Patience

 In this era of instant gratification, patience is more valuable than ever.
 Even when it comes to fitness, people look for shortcuts to reach their goals.
 If someone wants to lose weight, they try to look for secrets or the magic pill that will help them get their dream body.
 We all know that these things don’t work.

 Once you’re no longer a beginner, progress slows down over time.
 This is where patience can help you win in the long term.
 Most people suffer from shiny object syndrome.
 If they don’t see results right away, they move on to the next thing and the cycle continues.

 With any fitness goal, you learn to trust the process and know that the results will come if you put in the work, one rep at a time.
 In the words of George Savile, “The man who is a master of patience is a master of everything else.”